-Find the Right Hat For Your Face Shape
+Find the Right Hat for Your Face Shape

 It's important to find the right fit, but don't stop there.
 You can also find the right hat for your face shape.
 The perfect hat for you depends on whether you're rocking a round face, heart-shaped face or a long face.
 Have a diamond or square-shaped face?
 We've got hats for that too.

+While these are good guidelines, don't get too caught up in rules.
 Ultimately, the key to finding and rocking the perfect hat is confidence.
 There's no greater feeling than wearing a beautiful hat that feels like it was made for you.
 That's exactly what you can achieve when you pick the right hat and fit.